 Featuring the shortest run of any of the cable ferries of the Lower River Passage, it operates during summer daylight hours only, carrying cottagers and other visitors to and from summer homes on the island.
 Once a prosperous farming community with its own school of more than 20 pupils, Kennebecasis Island is a quiet place today, with unpaved roads, and electricity and phone service that does not extend to all cottages.

 The Kennebecasis Island Ferry operates between Kennebecasis Island and Summerville off Route 845 on the Kingston Peninsula, from late May to late November.

 6. Summerville-Millidgeville Ferry (seasonal service)

 The Summerville-Millidgeville Ferry is the only propeller-driven, as opposed to cableoperated ferry in the Passage.
 This nearly two-kilometre run across the wide mouth of the Kennebecasis River takes 15 minutes,

 and the current vessel, the Peninsula Princess, carries up to 24 cars.

-Millidgeville, a neighbourhood of Saint John, features Rockwood Park, one of Canada’s largest urban parks, and the Cherry Brook Zoo.
+Millidgeville, a neighbourhood of Saint John, features Rockwood Park and one of Canada’s largest urban parks.
 The Kingston Peninsula, on the other side of the Kennebecasis, offers scenic drives and views, as well as the central town of Kingston with shops, services and Trinity Church, a National Historic Site.